YoelFievelBenAvram/PicoDraw/README.md

 * draw.map([mapx],[mapy],[screenx],[screeny],[maxx],[maxy])

 Draws the map sprite to the screen.
-Mapx and mapy repsent the top left pixel of the map, and it's drawn to the screen beginning at the screenx and screeny coordinate.
+Mapx and mapy repsent the top left pixel of the map area being sampled, and it's drawn to the screen beginning at the screenx and screeny coordinate.
 By default, the entire map image is drawn, and you can use draw.camera() to pan around the image.
 However, the map function is more computationally expensive than in Pico 8, so you may want to put a limit to what's drawn.
 Maxx and maxy sets the maximum map coordinate drawn.

 * draw.tlinedraw.tline(x1,y1,x2,y2,mx,my,[mdx],[mdy],[maxx],[maxy],[minx],[miny],[term])